 The body is an exceptionally perfect machine that responds in relation to the emotional state of the person inhabiting it.
-This can be either to enhance the body or or degenerate it.
+This can be either to enhance the body or to de generate it.

 Anxiety is something that most of you have experienced at some point or another in your life.
 It is a fear of the unknown or of what you cannot control.
 You often feel like the sky is about to fall in on you and if you stay focused too long on this fear, the sensation of anxiety will increase and eventually take over.

 Anxiety is actually a normal response commonly known as the ‘fight or flight’ reaction, however, where it becomes problematic is when it’s constant and when it should not apply to normal circumstances or for illogical reasons.
-At this point it is becomes an anxiety disorder.
+At this point, it becomes an anxiety disorder.